Hold-Krykke-BA/System_Integration/Examproject/Services/CacheService/README.md

 - Spring Boot Actuator
 - Netflix Eureka Discovery Client

+### Implementation details
+Spring Data Redis allows use of both `Lettuce` and `Jedis` integrations.
+Lettuce is basically a wrapper for Jedis with additional features on top (that we do not need),
+so we decided to use Jedis due to familiarity and simplicity.

 ## Integrations
 - External API at ...
 - Self-hosted Redis hosted in docker at localhost:1234